axq/Bastyl-DIY-instructions/index.md

 **Carefully install the switches in the specified order, using the pictures for help**

 - Insert the assembled PCBs into the case
+- At all times, make sure it doesn't get stuck outside of the case, make sure it's under the screw inserts
 - Starting with the top row, install the two switches in the middle columns and solder them
 - Then, install the two switches around it.
 You will have to push the PCB so it aligns, and then insert the switches.
 This is by design, and once the switches inserted the PCB won't move.
 Solder these switches
 - Finish the top row